Sowmika-03/ownify2/README.md

-## 🏷️ NFT-Based Product Ownership System
+## 🏷️ OWNIFY: NFT Ownership Tracker

 A full-stack decentralized application built on the **Aptos blockchain** that enables **NFT-based proof of product ownership** with comprehensive lifecycle management.